The Abbey Road Sessions (Kylie Minogue album): Promotion

 Minogue headlined BBC's Proms in the Park in September 2012 performing tracks from the album.
 In support of the release of the album, she performed The Abbey Road Sessions version of her previous singles in television shows and specials.
 On 27 October 2012, she performed "Never Too Late" on Friday Night with Jonathan Ross.
 On 18 November 2012, she performed "The Loco-Motion" on Strictly Come Dancing.
 On 19 November 2012, she performed "On a Night Like This" on Royal Variety Show.
 In December 2012, she performed "Can't Get You Out of My Head" on X Factor Italy and The X Factor UK.
 In December 2012, she performed "On a Night Like This" and "Can't Get You Out of My Head" on the Nobel Peace Prize Concert.
 On 21 December 2012, she performed "Come into My World" on Alan Carr: Chatty Man and the next month, the show aired Minogue's performance of "Better the Devil You Know".
 To promote the album in the United States, Minogue was interviewed on The Wendy Williams Show on 11 October 2012, performed "The Loco-Motion" on Dancing with the Stars on 13 November 2012 and on The Tonight Show with Jay Leno on 14 November 2012.

-She also uploaded a performance video on youtube, singing 'Breathe' in an acoustic version - even it's not part of the album.